rex-9/auth-service-api/README.md

 The boundaries were reasoned about.
 Failure paths were traced.
 Immediate work was separated from deferred work.
 Retries, idempotency, observability, security, and data lifecycle were treated as engineering concerns, not decorations added after the demo survived.

 Rexone Core brings startup speed with battle-tested discipline—and fewer final-hour whispers of _“we should probably build that before launch.”_

+## Who Rexone is for

+Rexone is built for Rails teams, founder-engineers, and agencies creating API-first web or mobile products that need production infrastructure without rebuilding the same foundation for every launch.

+It is a particularly good fit when a product needs several of these capabilities to work together:

+- Authentication and explicit role-based access control.
+- Stripe payments connected to durable entitlements.
+- Provider-neutral media storage and background optimization.
+- In-app, push, email, and real-time notification delivery.
+- Queued AI and speech workflows that survive client disconnection.
+- Operational dashboards, client telemetry, audit trails, and health checks.
+- Reference React and Flutter clients consuming the same contracts.

+Rexone is not a no-code application generator or a promise that every product domain is already modeled.
+It supplies the disciplined platform foundation; the product remains responsible for its own domain, workflows, interface, and operating decisions.

+## What you get

+- **One coherent system:** identity, authorization, commerce, media, async work, notifications, and observability are designed to cooperate.
+- **Real client contracts:** [Rexone Web](https://github.com/rex-9/rexone-web) and [Rexone Mobile](https://github.com/rex-9/rexone_mobile) exercise the same versioned API and real-time events.
+- **Replaceable providers:** external services remain behind focused client and base contracts.
+- **Inspectable operations:** queues, cache, sockets, performance, backend errors, and frontend telemetry have explicit operational surfaces.
+- **A documented engineering standard:** architectural constraints, API conventions, lifecycle rules, and cross-client responsibilities are written down and tested.

+The public [open-source growth roadmap](docs/OPEN_SOURCE_GROWTH_ROADMAP.md) tracks how Rexone will improve evaluation, evidence, contribution readiness, and responsible distribution.

 ## The philosophy